karan/MoodicPlayer/README.md

 MoodicPlayer
 ============

-Play music according to your mood, in your language!
+Minimal music player to give beats to your mood!